dbj-systems/kb/content/_index.md

 ## DBJ.Systems Knippets&trade;
 #### Knippets = Knowledge + Snippets

-{{%panel%}}

-NOTE: This site is built using [HUGO](https://gohugo.io/) static site generator and handler.
+This site is built using [HUGO](https://gohugo.io/) static site generator and handler.
 This particular site uses HUGO Theme [docDock](https://themes.gohugo.io/docdock/), and as a such, works organized arround a "page tree structure" to organize content.
-{{%/panel%}}

 {{%panel%}}
 All contents are pages, which belong to other pages.
 When creating a site localy, 'chapter' page is a simple folder.
 It must contain <code>_index.md</code> markdown document.